September 29, 2021 • By the New Iron Blogger

 Since the pandemic started, people who work from home across all generations are logging an average of two more hours of work per day.
 According to a recent Finery Report survey, 83% report working overtime was the norm, and 70% regularly work on the weekends.
 Pandemic burnout, resetting priorities, and a need for work-life balance are real.
 However, it also creates opportunities for companies with cultures that better address it through more flexible work schedules and letting employees have choices, setting clear work-life boundaries (fostering the need for a life outside of work), and increasing support.

 Working from home and hybrid work arrangements, while showing increased productivity, also make the employee feel less seen, heard, and valued.
-Our previous blog post addressed the need for more regular one-to-one communication to help bridge the gap.
+Our previous blog post addressed the need for frequent one-on-one communications in business settings to help bridge the gap.
 The message – Talk, or they will walk.
 Communicate with your people frequently and one-on-one.

 No question, this can all be challenging for Gen Xer and Baby Boomer leaders for whom terms like “work-life balance” and “burnout” may have been seen in the past as weaknesses, but they are real and affecting everyone regardless of generation.
 Starting a Great Retention at your company starts with a people-focused approach to culture, communication, and continued investment in your human capital.
 First, examine your culture – is this how you would want to be treated if you were the employee?
 Are we offering our people the flexibility, choices, work-life boundaries, and support that increases engagement and retention – or are we lacking in these areas?
 Second, are we regularly communicating with our people, improving connection, and listening?
 Lastly, are we increasing our investment in L&D, which will not only increase engagement and retention but will bring a measurable return in increased productivity and growth?
 Once leaders can positively answer these questions, then their own “Great Retention” can begin and continue well after the pandemic has faded into history.